PeterZelinka/Cardinality-Constrained-Portfolio-Optimisation/README.md

 (As stated above the running times are quite substantial)

-The .csv files in `Generated data` will be overwritten or alternatively if you decide to remove `Generated data` then please make sure to run (before running the .py files):
+The .csv files in `Generated data` will be overwritten or alternatively if you decide to remove `Generated data` then please make sure, before running the .py files, to run :

 - `mkdir Generated\ data/Different\ Lambdas`